greensleeves8/Final_Project_Baseball/Marp_Presentation_Outline.md

 </style>

 ## Overview
 - Proposal
-- Technologies Used
+- Process
   - ETL
   - Database
   - Machine Learning Model
+  - Visualizations
+  - Deployment & Heroku
-- Web App
+- Web App - Live Demo
+- Pitch & Selling Points
+- Technologies Used
-- Live Demo
+- Resources

 ---
 # Proposal
 ## Using machine learning to predict future members to the Baseball Hall of Fame

-- predict future inductees
+- Predict future inductees
-- examine the statistically-worthy players who have not yet been inducted
+- Examine the statistically-worthy players who have not yet been inducted
-- recognize historically underrated players
+- Recognize historically underrated players

 ---
 # Technologies Used